Asynchronous Programming

 The readTextFile function is not part of standard JavaScript.
 We will see how to read files in the browser and in Node.js in later chapters.

 Performing multiple asynchronous actions in a row using callbacks means that you have to keep passing new functions to handle the continuation of the computation after the actions.
-This is what an asynchronous function that compares two files and produces a boolean indicating whether their content is the same might look like.
+An asynchronous function that compares two files and produces a boolean indicating whether their content is the same might look like this:

 function compareFiles(fileA, fileB, callback) {